Demand drivers for genetic improvement

-The animal genetics industry is pursuing innovative solutions to improve productivity and to tackle animal disease and suffering.
-These include using data and health-focused breeding indices, as well as breakthrough technologies such as gene editing and advanced reproductive biology techniques.
-Progressive farmers are also increasingly looking to digital technologies, which provide data and insight to support decision making.
+Genus is developing innovative solutions to combat disease and improve animal welfare, which also have the potential to dramatically increase protein sustainability.
+These include development of health-focused indices to select optimal breeding animals, as well as employing gene editing and advanced reproductive technologies.
+Progressive farmers are also increasingly leveraging digital technologies, which provide data and insight to support decision making.

 Genus is a world leader in animal genetic improvement.
 We have a global commercial platform with critical mass.
 We are also the only listed porcine and bovine genetics company globally, giving us strategic access to finance.
 Our competitors are largely private companies and farmer-owned cooperatives, many of which are regionally focused.